philsajdak/golf-trajectory-analyzer/README.md

 # golf-trajectory-analyzer

 **golf-trajectory-analyzer** is an interactive analytics tool designed to study the physics of a golf simulator.
-This tool is specifically designed for use with the Project64 emulator playing Mario Golf 64, and it enables users to capture real-time shot data and visualize it on a detailed map.
+This tool is specifically designed for use with the Project64 Development Client playing Mario Golf 64, and it enables users to capture real-time shot data and visualize it on a detailed map.
 [Script Example](src/img/example.PNG)

 ![Web App Example](src/img/example2.PNG)